a-l-h/splunk-app-proper-alerts/doc/reports.rst

    :widths: 20 80
    :header-rows: 0

-   * - 29-30
+   * - 32-33
      - Add the current content of the KV Store lookup to the results for comparison
-   * - 31
+   * - 34
-     - Group both data sets (1-6 & 37-38) by ``alert`` and by ``app``
+     - Group both data sets (1-2 & 32-33) by ``alert`` and by ``app``
-   * - 32
+   * - 35
      - If the MD5 of main fields have changed or if runtime exceeds interval, keep the newest values
-   * - 33
-     - If the search period of schedule has changed, reset the *Alignment* check
-   * - 34
+   * - 36
      - If the search query has changed, reset the *Structure* check
-   * - 35
+   * - 37
      - If the search query has changed, reset the *Source* check
-   * - 37
+   * - 39
      - If the runtime exceeds the interval, update the *Runtime* check
-   * - 39-40
+   * - 41-42
      - Check if the search period has a minimum delay of 1 minute, if applicable
-   * - 41-47
+   * - 43-48
      - Fields clean up
-   * - 48-51
+   * - 49-52
      - Retrieve App label

 Save results to the KV Store lookup